 Music Production on Windows Is Possible

 There are many great options for Windows users who like the idea of GarageBand.
 Something on this list will appeal to any budding musician.
-None of them can compete with the excellent features provided by Ableton Live, but at these prices, they don’t need to.
+If you need more options, we’ve looked at the best free music software for audiophiles.